E10 - Elective data > Courses Action: Constraints

 Example: 10ART:1 - Horizontal - 10ART:2

-The school runs two semester length (1 unit) 10ART classes, and wants to ensure that these classes are placed on the same line, one class in each rotation.
-They will then be able to balance the staffing of these classes evenly; the same teacher will be assured to have a class assigned in both rotation 1 and rotation 2 on the same line.
-Without this constraint, the algorithm may be able to better meet student demand by placing the classes on separate lines, subject to teacher and rooming availability, which may cause staff allocation balancing issues.
-As school resources significantly differ in each school, this constraint is not required in all circumstances.
+The school runs two semester length (1 unit) 10ART classes, and wants them on the same line, one class in each rotation.
+This allows them to balance staffing of these classes evenly as the same teacher can take both classes on the same line.
+Without this constraint, the algorithm may place the classes on separate lines to better meet student demand, which may cause staffing imbalances.
+As resource requirements vary by school, this constraint may not be required in all cases.

 Constraint: Before rotation